 Sail at a straight course in direction A to B and at a constant speed.
-When passing to point A, Press "START leg 1" on menu 1.
-The button text will change to stop and a calibrating warning will show on the screen.
+When passing to point A, Press START leg 1" on menu 1.
+The button text will change to FINISH leg 1 and a calibrating warning will show on the screen.